 Your First Web App “Hello World”

-Let’s get a few easy examples out of the way.
-The next three code snippets serve essentially the same content in three different formats.
+Let’s start with a few easy examples.
+The next three code snippets serve the same content in three different formats.

 To try them out: